 - A. ADR encompasses an infinite number of forms.
 It is helpful to consider three generic categories. - B. Adjudicative Forms. - 1.
 A conventional adjudicative form is binding arbitration. - 2.
 Non-binding arbitration may also be an adjudicative process. - 3.
 Another form is the use of a Court-appointed Special Master. - 4.
 In some jurisdictions, "Rent-a-Judge" procedures are available. - 5.
-A 3d party renders or imposes on the contestants a decision -- based on (a) issues formally defined, (b) sophisticated positions, and (c) evidence and legal authorities. - C. Non-adjudicative Forms. - Negotiation. - 2.
-Mediation. - 3.
-Mini-trial.
+A 3d party renders or imposes on the contestants a decision -- based on (a) issues formally defined, (b) sophisticated positions, and (c) evidence and legal authorities. - C. Non-adjudicative Forms. - 1.
+Negotiation. - 2.
+Mediation. - Mini-trial. - 4.
+Early Neutral Evaluation. - 5.
+Summary Jury Trial. - 6.
+Each of these is directed to enabling the parties themselves to solve their problems.
+Not limited by formal pleadings, carefully adduced evidence or legal authorities.